 For those of you keeping track, back in 2008 Polaroid discontinued their popular line of instant 600, SX-70, and Spectra film.
 The Impossible Project rose to fill the void by creating new instant film from the ground up that would work with vintage Polaroid cameras.
 A few years ago, the Impossible Project sort-of merged with […]

-(Update April 2020: Polaroid Originals has rebranded itself as ‘Polaroid,’ and the new website has scrubbed all mention of Spectra system film or cameras.
-You might be able to find some film floating around on second hand markets, but stock is going to be increasingly limited from here on out.
-RIP Spectra.)
-It seems like […]
+Update February 2021: I have a new video up that is an ode and farewell to the format.
+You can check it out below: (Update April 2020: Polaroid Originals has rebranded itself as ‘Polaroid,’ and the new website has scrubbed all mention of Spectra system film or cameras.
+You might be able to find some […]

 Read More...Polaroid Originals Spectra Film Back in Stock in US